Sweet v. McMahon Update: 30,000 Discharge Emails Sent, June 15 Deadline Met, and the Ninth Circuit Appeal

 What is an Exhibit C school?

 Exhibit C is a list of 151 schools included in the Sweet v.
 McMahon settlement agreement.
 The Department of Education identified these schools as having strong indicators of substantial misconduct — credible allegations of fraud or confirmed findings.
 Borrowers who attended Exhibit C schools and filed post-class Borrower Defense applications faced the January 28, 2026, deadline.
-Those who attended other schools face the April 15, 2026, deadline.
+Those who attended other schools faced the April 15, 2026, deadline.
 See the Exhibit C School List section above for the direct link to the full PDF on StudentAid.gov.

 I'm an Exhibit C post-class borrower.
 What should I have received by now?